shijunz/softintrin-avx2/README.md

   - it enables native ARM64 target by defining the USE_SOFT_INTRINSICS macro and adds SOFTINTRIN.LIB to the list of libraries.
 This is what ARM64EC does automatically, but you have to do this manually for ARM64.
 You can add these in the Visual Studio project itself, but by doing this in the header it makes it trivial to build from the command line using CL.EXE

-  - it works around (another ARM64EC compiler bug](https://developercommunity.visualstudio.com/t/VC-176-preview-1-x86-compiler-bad-cod/10291481) which also causes the compiler to stop otherwise.
+  - it works around [another ARM64EC compiler bug](https://developercommunity.visualstudio.com/t/VC-176-preview-1-x86-compiler-bad-cod/10291481) which also causes the compiler to stop otherwise.

 The file SOFTINTRIN_AVX2.H implements the actual soft intrisic overrides for SSE and the new soft intrinsics for AVX/AVX2.
 It is #include-ed by the other header for convenience.
 I'm keeping them as separate .H files since they serve entirely different purposes.
 In theory once the Visual Studio compiler bugs are fixed most of USE_SOFT_INTRINSICS.H will just go away and then you will just need SOFTINTRIN_AVX2.H

 This initial commit today (April 9 2025) is the bare bones to get things started and unblock DVEC.H and speed up ToyPathTracer.
 More demos and more new soft intrinsics will be added over time.

+- Darek